 The CANSSI Graduate Student Exchange Scholarship (CANSSI-GSES) program is designed to foster acquisition of new knowledge and skill sets, provide exposure to new areas of research and application, encourage co-discovery of new statistical methodology, provide co-supervision of thesis research, and create new and/or strengthen existing collaborations.
 There are two variations.

-- Visiting Scholarships support Masters and Ph.D. students enrolled at one Canadian university to visit another Canadian university for an extended period of time (2-4 months).
+- Visiting Scholarships support Masters and Ph.D. students enrolled in statistics, biostatistics, or actuarial science at one Canadian university to work closely with a faculty member in statistics, biostatistics, or actuarial science another Canadian university for an extended period of time (2-4 months).

-- Applied Immersion Scholarships support Ph.D. students enrolled at a Canadian university to undertake an immersive interdisciplinary or applied experience with a sponsor outside of statistics.
+- Applied Immersion Scholarships support Ph.D. students enrolled at a Canadian university to undertake an immersive interdisciplinary or applied experience with a faculty sponsor outside of statistics, biostatistics, or actuarial science.

 A primary evaluation criterion is the quality of the proposed experience in terms of training the student and furthering their research interests.

-- Visiting Scholarships are available to Masters and PhD students currently enrolled in a graduate degree program in statistics or biostatistics at a CANSSI member university.
+- Visiting Scholarships are available to Masters and PhD students currently enrolled in a graduate degree program in statistics, biostatistics, or actuarial science at a CANSSI member university.
 The host university for the visit must also be a CANSSI member.

-- Applied Immersion Scholarships are available to PhD students currently enrolled in a graduate degree program in statistics or biostatistics at a CANSSI member university.
+- Applied Immersion Scholarships are available to PhD students currently enrolled in a graduate degree program in statistics, biostatistics, or actuarial science at a CANSSI member university.

 - Participating students are required to maintain registration at their home university during the tenure of the award.